hanelske/NRT/_pages/telescope.md

 ## Robotic capabilities

 The LT has been observing the Northern hemisphere skies without staff presence (remote or on site) for over ten years.
+With seven simultaneous mounted and available instruments (including a robotic aquisition spectrograph), automated overrides for Gamma-ray burst triggers and autonomous responses to weather conditions, the facility is at the forefront of robotic astronomy.

 What are the advantages of robotic observing?
 * Relatively low operational costs